-Linked with other policies:
+Link with other policies:

 The Inclusion policy works in tandem with the other policies of the school.
 The objective of the policy is to provide support for its students with learning and/or special educational needs and support for their teachers.
-Teaching and learning differentiates instruction to meet students' learning needs and styles.
+Teaching and learning differentiate instruction to meet students' learning needs and styles.
 The policy has developed and implements an inclusion/special educational needs policy that is consistent with IB expectations and with the other policies of the school.

 The Language Policy: Inclusion policy is closely linked with the language policy.
-As a result of assessments a feedback is given to the student and parent.
-This promotes in devising strategies for future learning.
+As a result of assessments, feedback is given to the student and parent.
+This promotes devising strategies for future learning.
 Home and Family languages are considered while interacting with the students.
-The linguistically competent level is defined as one where the students will interact with, process, understand, analyse, produce or use.
-The eligibility for inclusive access arrangements will be based on standard scores on a standardized language test which will measure skill levels in speaking, listening, writing and reading in the response language.
+The linguistically competent level is defined as one where the students will interact with, process, understand, analyze, produce or use.
+EAL academic support: English as additional language plans (EAL plans) are used to plan for students with home and family languages other than English.